Massipssa/Docs/sql/window.md

 ## 1. Ranking Window

-* Commun use is to find N top record based on some value
+* Common use is to find N top record based on some value

 * **RANK():**
-	* Get oreder with frame (partition)
+	* Get order with a frame (partition)
 	* If two records have same rank (ex: rank = 3) the next rank will be 5 (rank 4 will be skipped)

 ```sql